How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 Remembering to ‘show, not tell’ draws your readers into the story and lets them experience things in your character’s shoes.

-Telling doesn’t allow this to happen.
-Telling simply tells your audience what they should think.
+On the other hand, telling simply tells your audience what they should think.
 It is much less engaging because minimal visualisation is required.

-How to show, not tell – Dos:
+How to show, not tell – Do’s:

 Now that you know what ‘show, not tell’ means and why it’s important, let’s go through the four things you need to do to ‘show, not tell’.